yieldprotocol/vault-v2/src/variable/Readme.md

 3. [VRWitch](./VRWitch.sol) - The contract that handles the liquidation.
 4. [VYToken](./VYToken.sol) - The contract that handles the tokenization of the loan.
 5. [Join](../Join.sol)(not in scope) - The contract that holds the collateral & lent assets.
+6. Oracles (not in scope) - The contract that determines the interest rate & spot price of the collateral in terms of the base.

 ---